zaranasavani/QRCraft/README.md

 ✅QR codes are two-dimensional barcodes that can store various types of information, such as URLs, text, contact details, etc.

 ✅For fun we can also generate colorful QRCode.
+Here the example of Such Colorfol QRCode in advanced